vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-07-language-elements.md

 ```

 This is due to the fact that libraries produced with Vala are intended
 to be usable for C programmers as well.
-In Vala you would do something
+In Vala, you would do something
 like this instead:

 ```vala